blagojevicboban/moodle-block_aipromptgen/README.md

   - Language string placeholders use single‑quoted strings in lang files to avoid premature interpolation.
 - Age/grade modal:
   - Choose an exact age or a range.
 The prompt formats this as `15 godina` or `15-16 godina` (localized wording can vary by language pack).
-- OpenAI integration:
+- AI provider integration:
-  - When configured, pressing “Send to ChatGPT” sends the generated prompt to OpenAI and displays the AI response on the page.
-Ensure you have consent and comply with your institution’s data and privacy policies before sending any data to third‑party services.
+  - When configured, pressing “Send to AI” sends the generated prompt to the selected provider (OpenAI or Ollama) and displays the AI response on the page.
+Ensure institutional data/privacy compliance before sending data to external services (OpenAI).
+Local Ollama requests remain on your server.

 Troubleshooting
 - “A required parameter (courseid) was missing”: